MrAdityaSaritaSingh/LinkMap/README.md

 Commit the change, and your site will start sending data to your chosen analytics platform.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this software, but please provide attribution by keeping the footer link.

 ---

 That's it!
 Enjoy your new, self-hosted links page.